GenesysCloudBlueprints/enhanced-status-syncing-with-salesforce-service-cloud-voice/blueprint/index.md

 * **Genesys Cloud** - A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
 You create and manage statuses in Genesys Cloud.
 * **Salesforce** - The Salesforce cloud customer relationship management (CRM) platform.
-* **CX Cloud from Genesys and Salesforce Service Cloud Voice** - The Genesys Cloud integration that embeds Genesys Cloud inside Salesforce Service Cloud Voice.
+* **CX Cloud, Voice for Salesforce Service Cloud** - The Genesys Cloud integration that embeds Genesys Cloud inside Salesforce Service Cloud Voice.
-* **CX Cloud from Genesys and Salesforce Service Cloud Voice managed package** - The managed package that contains all the installation components necessary to run CX Cloud from Genesys and Salesforce Service Cloud Voice.
+* **CX Cloud, Voice for Salesforce Service Cloud managed package** - The managed package that contains all the installation components necessary to run CX Cloud, Voice for Salesforce Service Cloud.
 * **Genesys Cloud API** - A set of RESTful APIs that enables you to extend and customize your Genesys Cloud environment.
 This solution uses the API to get status ids.

 ## Prerequisites